Why States Regulate Car Insurance Differently

 | $50,000 | Medicaid enrollees with household health coverage |

-Unlimited PIP remains the default if no selection is made.
+About 70% of Michigan drivers still choose unlimited PIP.
 If you're injured in a serious accident — such as a spinal injury requiring long-term care — unlimited PIP can be a financial lifeline.
+As of July 2025, the Michigan Catastrophic Claims Association (MCCA) assessment fee dropped to $82 per vehicle for unlimited PIP holders (down from $90 in 2024), offering modest savings.
 Michigan also requires $250,000/$500,000 bodily injury liability, among the highest in the nation.

 Learn how no-fault PIP requirements work across all 12 no-fault states.